ISP logo

 Henri Bird

-Consultant - Engineering
+Consultant - Offshore Wind - Engineering

 After joining LSP Renewables in January 2023, Henri, as an Associate Consultant is specifically dedicated to delivering a market leading service within the Engineering Division.
 With a considerate approach, Henri feels the experience the candidate is left with after working with LSP is most valued.